-The Mastro Guide
+The Mastro Guide – web development simplified.

 This guide does not show you everything you’ll ever need to know when creating websites.
-Instead, it shows you the door to the world of web design.
-It gives you an overview over the landscape, kick-starts you with practical examples, and tells you where to learn more once you need to.
+Instead, it shows you the door to the world of web design, giving you an overview over the landscape, and tells you where to learn more.
+While the minimal Mastro framework is used for practical examples, the patterns discussed are universal.

 Table of Contents